Shibabrata Barman

 Shibabrata Barman (Bengali: শিবব্রত বর্মন) is a Bangladeshi author, screenwriter, translator, and journalist.
-He is known for Bengali novel Baniyalulu, Mriterao Kotha Bole which is later adopted as web series Munshigiri and screenwriting for film, and television including Ekattor webseries, Unoloukik, and Film based on his story Suraiya was officially selected in Asian Project Market (APM) 2023 at 28th Busan International Film Festival, Produire Au Sud Dharamshala Lab 2023, Tasveer Film Market 2024.
+He is known for Bengali novel Baniyalulu, Mriterao Kotha Bole which is later adopted as web series Munshigiri and screenwriting for film, and television including Ekattor webseries, Unoloukik, and Film based on his story Suraiya was selected in Asian Project Market (APM) 2023, Produire Au Sud Dharamshala Lab 2023, Tasveer Film Market 2024.
 Barman has authored several books, written screenplays, and worked as a journalist.
+Barman got Abu Rushd Literature Award (2025) – Awarded by Bangla Academy for translation literature.

 Early life and education

 Shibabrata Barman was born in 1973 at Nilphamari District.
 He completed his master's degree in political science from the National University, Bangladesh, in 2001.
 He did his bachelor at the faculty of fine arts in University of Dhaka.

 Career

 Writing

 Shibabrata Barman has authored fiction books, Banialulu (2019), a collection of science-fiction short stories, Mriterao Kotha Bole (2021) Suraiya (2022), an anthology of short stories, and Shodh (2025), released in Ekushey Book Fair 2025.
 In 2008, he translated Yan Martel’s novel Life of Pi into Bengali.
 Barman also writes satire for Earki.